missed the workshop? container-garden 101

 - Foliage is often the “glue” in plantings, and Coleus ‘Spitfire’ is great at connecting things (now if I can only find it at a local garden center this year…).
 So are a recently acquired group of crotons (variegated, splashy houseplants in the genus Codiaeum) I’m having fun with.
 Sometimes I plan a whole design around the colors in a single leaf.

-- Lots more was covered in this recent podcast, as I said, and you can also browse the archive of container-garden ideas here on the website.
-(That’s our workshop “classroom” below as it looked yesterday.
-Maybe join us next spring!)
+- You can also browse the archive of container-garden ideas here on the website.
+(That’s our workshop “classroom” below as it looked before the session.
+Maybe join us next time!)